Everything PR News

 How did Kim Kardashian turn celebrity into a billion-dollar brand?

-Five operating moves run in parallel for nearly two decades: consistent positioning across every platform, a portfolio of communications operators maturing into a CMO-led structure under Tracy Romulus, deliberate control of announcement timing, treating every news cycle as managed inventory, and fast recovery from missteps.
-Net worth reached approximately $1.9 billion per Forbes (November 2025), anchored by SKIMS at a $5 billion valuation in its November 2025 round.
+Seven operating moves running in parallel for nearly two decades: consistent positioning across every platform, a portfolio of communications operators maturing into a CMO-led structure under Tracy Romulus, deliberate control of announcement timing, treating every news cycle as managed inventory, fast recovery from missteps, a founder pivot executed with a serious operating team, and criminal-justice-reform work that anchored the brand in something bigger than personality.
+Net worth reached approximately $1.9 billion per Forbes (November 2025), anchored by SKIMS at a $5 billion valuation.

 Who runs marketing at SKIMS?